10 Free and Feature-Packed Gallery Plugins for WordPress

 Ease of Use: You’ll need to install a plugin to test how easy it is to use, but since you’re looking into free options, what have you got to lose!
 When you’ve found a plugin you like the look os, install and activate it, and have a poke around in the settings.
 Try setting up a new gallery.
 What’s the experience like?
 Is it easy to style a gallery to look how you want?
-How easy it is to use will play a big part in

 With Upfront, you can create beautiful galleries in seconds.
 Simply drag a gallery element onto the page where you want to display your gallery, drag and drop the images you want to display, and then you can style to your heart’s content.
 You can adjust everything from the borders and captions to the padding and thumbnail settings.

 If you’re serious about styling, you can further fine tune how your gallery looks with custom CSS.